hvmerode/junit-pipeline/README.md

 pipeline.startPipeline();
 ```
 The ___junit-pipeline___ library connects with the Azure DevOps test project (for example project "UnitTest"), and pushes the code to your test
-repository (which can also be called "myrepo", if you want).
+repository (which can be called "myrepo-test", for example).
 It then executes the pipeline.
 If the repository and/or the pipeline in project "UnitTest"
 do not exists, they are automatically created for you.
 The illustration below shows how it works in concept.

 ![no picture](https://github.com/hvmerode/junit-pipeline/blob/main/junit_pipeline.png "how it works")